Attendee GuideUpdated May 2026

 CES (Consumer Electronics Show) Tips for First-Timers

-- Book your hotel early.
-CES week is the most expensive hotel week in Las Vegas.
-Hotels within walking distance of the LVCC fill months in advance.
+• Book your hotel early — CES week is consistently the most expensive hotel week in Las Vegas, often exceeding New Year's Eve rates at LVCC-proximate properties.
+Resorts World and Fontainebleau are closest to the LVCC and sell out months in advance.

-- Lunch lines at the LVCC food courts are brutal.
-Eat early (11 AM) or late (2 PM), or walk to In-N-Out across the street.
+• Lunch lines at the LVCC food courts are severe from 11:30 AM to 1:30 PM.
+Eat early (11 AM) or late (2 PM), or walk to In-N-Out Burger (2 minutes across Paradise Rd from the LVCC) to avoid 30+ minute food court queues.

 After the Show